ethouris/fmt/doc/tagged.rst

 Tagged API
 **********

-The use of tagged API is based on two simple rules:
+The use of tagged API is based on some simple rules:

-1. Your goal is to create a single form (let's simplify it to a string) that contains characters of the formatted values, one by one.
+1. Use one of the functions that take multiple arguments, which will be formatted and glued together one by one.
-2. If a value is of any string-like type, it is simply copied as is to the output.
+2. If the value is any string-like type, it is copied as is to the output.
-3. For any other type, the value is passed through the ``ffmt`` function, which will apply a type-dependent default formatting and return a string-like type so that it is taken just like in point 2 above.
+3. Values of any other types are passed through the `fmt::ffmt` function, which will return ``fmt::basic_memory_buffer``.
-4. If you want to apply any non-default formatting for a particular value, use the ``ffmt`` function explicitly, and pass the value and the desired formatters.
+4. You can also use ``fmt::ffmt`` function explicitly, if you want to use any non-default format settings for that value.

 Example: let's say, you have the following variables: